satya19977/Secure-webiste-on-s3-with-cloudfront/README.md

 # Overview

-Users can securely access my website www.myprojectssatya.click to see a simple react application in action.
+Users can securely access my website  myprojectssatya.click to see a simple react application in action.
 They do so by going through any browser, which goes to Route53 which directs them to an edge location where a SSL/TLS certificate  is attached and the origin is the s3 bucket.

 #### Architecture Diagram